sykefi/MIKSERI/README.md

-# MIKSERI service accessibility
+# MIKSERI OSM data and service accessibility

 This repository contains selected analysis scripts related to the [MIKSERI-project](https://www.syke.fi/fi-FI/Tutkimus__kehittaminen/Tutkimus_ja_kehittamishankkeet/Hankkeet/Lahiymparistojen_kehittaminen_kaupunkikudosten_ja_toiminnallisen_sekoittuneisuuden_nakokulmasta) conducted at the [Finnish Environment institute SYKE](https://www.syke.fi/en-US) in 2021.

 The MIKSERI-project (*Lähiympäristöjen kehittäminen kaupunkikudosten ja toiminnallisen sekoittuneisuuden näkökulmasta*) focuses on urban development from the perspective of functional mixes across urban fabrics.
 Final report of this project will be available online in Finnish [in here](https://www.syke.fi/fi-FI/Tutkimus__kehittaminen/Tutkimus_ja_kehittamishankkeet/Hankkeet/Lahiymparistojen_kehittaminen_kaupunkikudosten_ja_toiminnallisen_sekoittuneisuuden_nakokulmasta).

 This repository contains code related to retrieving and analyzing service accessibility based on data from [OpenStreetMap](www.openstreetmap.org).
 For details related to other analysis presented in the report, please contact the authors directly.